Christopher Lekapenos: Co-emperor

 In spring 919, Romanos—who by this point had assumed control of Boukoleon Palace in Constantinople by military force—had his daughter Helena Lekapene married to the 13-year-old emperor Constantine VII Porphyrogennetos (who had been sole monarch since 913).
 Thereafter, he assumed the role of guardian of the Emperor.
 Christopher succeeded him in his post as megas hetaireiarches, commander of the palace guard.
 Romanos soon facilitated his own coronation by Patriarch Nicholas of Constantinople in December 920, and eventually advanced himself before the young Constantine in precedence.
 Romanos crowned his wife, Theodora, as augusta on 6 January 921.
 To further cement his position, and planning to advance his own family over the Macedonian line to which Constantine VII belonged, Romanos crowned Christopher as co-emperor on 20 May 921.
 When Christopher's mother, Theodora, died on 20 February 922, his wife Sophia was raised to the dignity of augusta alongside Helena Lekapene.
 Some solidi (gold coins used in Byzantine currency) dating from Christopher's time as emperor depict both him and Constantine Porphyrogennetos bearded, which the numismatist Philip Grierson explains as originating "...presumably from a wish to conciliate the formal precedence of Constantine [Porphyrogennetos] with Christopher's greater age and Romanus' desire to favor his own son."
 Other coins exclude Constantine altogether, instead showing only Romanos and Christopher; on these issues, Christopher appears beardless and shorter than his father.

 In 924, Christopher's younger brothers Stephen and Constantine were crowned as co-emperors.
-The popular historian John Julius Norwich comments that the two were immoral and corrupt, and summarises them as "worthless".
+The popular historian John Julius Norwich describes the two as immoral, corrupt, and "worthless".
 He states that Christopher, in comparison, "showed some degree of promise and might have proved worthy of his father had he lived to succeed him".
 On 8 October 927, as part of a peace agreement, Christopher's daughter Maria, renamed Irene (meaning "peace") for the occasion, was married to the Bulgarian emperor Peter I. The marriage of a Byzantine princess to a foreign ruler was highly unusual at the time.
 On 10 October, the third day of the feast held in Pegae, Christopher was advanced before Constantine Porphyrogennetos.
 This was done at the insistence of the Bulgarians, and perhaps engineered by Romanos.